awsdocs/amazon-elasticache-docs/doc_source/redis/backups-manual.md

 1. Choose **Backup**\.

 1. In the **Create Backup** dialog, type in a name for your backup in the **Backup Name** box\.
-We recommend that the name indicate which cluster was backedup and the date and time the backup was made\.
+We recommend that the name indicate which cluster was backed up and the date and time the backup was made\.

-**Cluster naming constraints**
+   Cluster naming constraints are as follows:
-   + Must contain from 1 to 20 alphanumeric characters or hyphens\.
+   + Must contain 1–40 alphanumeric characters or hyphens\.
    + Must begin with a letter\.
-   + Cannot contain two consecutive hyphens\.
+   + Can't contain two consecutive hyphens\.
-   + Cannot end with a hyphen\.
+   + Can't end with a hyphen\.

 1. Choose **Create Backup**\.